 How much time can be wasted in debates with a principal in attempts to get your child on track with everyone else?
 You, as a parent, know your kid’s weaknesses better than everyone else, so being a home teacher will be your second nature.

 4. Family values

 When you homeschool your child, you will be spending more quality time with them.
-It is not uncommon for homeschooled children to develop closer relationships with their parents and have more trust from the younger age.
+It is not uncommon for homeschooled children to develop closer relationships with their parents and have more trust from a younger age.

 What’s also worth mentioning is that spending extra time with family has a positive influence from the psychological point of view.
 Teenagers spend most of their active life at school.
 So the understanding of ethics is highly influenced by the school environment.
-In the case of homeschooling, family values oppose consumerism mindset that is widely spread in schools today.
+In the case of homeschooling, family values oppose the consumerism mindset that is widely spread in schools today.

 5. Absent Social barriers

 In public schools, there is always a bully in one form or another.
 It doesn’t mean that you have to be over-protective.
-Having social activities with peers is as important as an emotional stability.
-While equal punishment system for a bully and a victim is alive, it’s great to have a homeschooling as an option.
+Having social activities with peers is as important as emotional stability.
+While an equal punishment system for a bully and a victim is alive, it’s great to have homeschooling as an option.

 Another common issue is a language barrier that prevents ESL students from achieving good grades.
 Unfortunately, a school-based educational system can’t provide foreigners with a friendly learning process.
 This is another reason for taking homeschooling into account.